 The subject THP is in Year 5 of the NSO survey and six surveys were conducted across the entire ownership.
 The 2021 NSO surveys were conducted on the following dates: 03/16, 04/02, 04/28, 05/15, 06/03, and 06/20.
 A male and female pair were detected at station 11 on 04/02.
 A follow-up visit on 04/04 located the pair at CTY1129.
 No other NSO detections occurred for the remainder of the surveys.
 A barred owl was detected at Station 27 during normal NSO surveys.
 Barred owl specific surveys were not conducted.

-A new query of CDFW’s Spotted Owl Database was done on February 16, 2021 for the THP and no new ACs were detected or moved.
+A new query of CDFW’s Spotted Owl Observations Database was done on February 16, 2021 for the THP and no new ACs were detected or moved.

 There are no changes to the operational measures in the THP based on the current year survey results and the plan submitter believes take of NSO will be avoided.